 - A Night Service button must be programmed on the system phone at extension 10. - Night Service must be programmed on a button with lights.
-This feature does not work if it is programmed on a button without lights. - A user in the Night Service Group can receive an after-hours outside callonly if it comes in on a line that is assigned to that user's phone.
-(Extensions in the Night Service Group can have different line assignments.) - Dialing restrictions for extensions not in the Night Service Group remain the same as during normal daytime operation. - If you reassign the Night Service button, it is removed from the button where it was previously assigned.
+This feature does not work if it is programmed on a button without lights. - A user in the Night Service Group can receive an after-hours outside call only if it comes in on a line or pool that is assigned to that user's phone.
+Line or pool assignments for extensions in the Night Service Group can vary from one extension to another. - Dialing restrictions for extensions not in the Night Service Group remain the same as during normal daytime operation. - If you reassign the Night Service button, it is removed from the button where it was previously assigned.

-- 1 = Assigned to next available button at extension 10 - 2 = Not Assigned - 3 = Select button (then press a programmable button to assign Night Service to that button)
+- 1 = Assigned to next available button at extension 10 - 2 = Not Assigned 🗸 - 3 = Select button (then press a programmable button to assign Night Service to that button)